Screening for breast cancer

 At the time the article was created Garth Kruger had no recorded disclosures.View Garth Kruger's current disclosures

 Screening for breast cancer includes activities which test members of asymptomatic populations for breast cancer.
 Many advanced countries have breast screening programs.
 The most widely adopted method for breast cancer screening is mammography.

-There are few areas in imaging specifically and in medicine in general, fraught with more controversy than screening for breast cancer.
-Due to the emotive issues surrounding the diagnosis, the scientific literature on breast screening and its issues reaches the lay press quickly and is sometimes reproduced in non scientific, often potentially inaccurate terms.
+There are few areas in imaging fraught with more controversy than screening for breast cancer.
+Due to the emotive issues surrounding the diagnosis, the scientific literature on breast screening and its issues reaches the lay press quickly and is sometimes reproduced in non-scientific, often potentially inaccurate terms.

-Mammography is not a perfect study and it does not find all cancers in all women.
-But until a cure is found, this is the best universally available tool we have to find breast cancers reliably and reproducibly early in the disease process.
+Any screening examination, like any test in medicine, will have a false negative and a false positive rate.
+Mammography as a screening exam does not find all cancers in all women, and will in some cases be read as positive in women without cancer.
+Nonetheless, mammography is currently believed to the best universally available tool we have to find breast cancers reliably and reproducibly early in the disease process.

 The rationale behind screening

 The rationale behind screening for breast cancer is the universally accepted dictum that (all other factors being equal) earlier diagnosis results in increased survival.